 Do You Know Someone Who Needs Substance Use Disorder Care?

 Many people using street drugs need help to break an addiction fuelled by dangerous street trafficking operations like the one seen in Norwich bust.
-Our team at Florida House Experience provides that help.
+Our team at FHE Health provides that help.
 Allow our professionals to help you with an intervention or to provide detox and substance use disorder treatment to your loved one.
 We work with patients with all types of drug addictions to provide hope.
 Contact us to learn more.